hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/risk_estimators.rst

 - The new set of eigenvalues with the set of eigenvectors is used to obtain the new de-noised correlation matrix.
-  :math:`\tilde{C}` is the de-noised correlation matrix, :math:`W` is the eigenvectors matrix, and:math:`\Lambda` is the diagonal matrix with new eigenvalues.
+  :math:`\tilde{C}` is the de-noised correlation matrix, :math:`W` is the eigenvectors matrix, and :math:`\Lambda` is the diagonal matrix with new eigenvalues.

 .. math::

     \tilde{C} = W \Lambda W'

-- To rescale :math:`\tilde{C}` so that the main diagonal consists of 1s the followng transformation is made
+- To rescale :math:`\tilde{C}` so that the main diagonal consists of 1s the following transformation is made.
+  This is how the final :math:`C_{denoised}` is obtained.

 .. math::